pkafel/books-notes/rdp.md

 > Create an ephemeral component if multiple service responses are needed to compute a service call’s result.

 Multiple call to other components should be represented as a Future and zipped together by ephemeral component in order to introduse parallelism.

+## Chapter 16

+### The Pull pattern

+> Have the consumer ask the producer for batches of data.

+Whenever you need to balance the relationship between producer and consumer it is much easier to change push model to dynamic push\pull.

+### The Managed Queue pattern

+> Manage an explicit input queue, and react to its fill level.

+Managed queues can be used to monitor and steer the performance of a messaing system.
+Buffering and managed queues are even more important at the boundaries of a system that uses back pressure: if requests are ingested from a source that cannot be slowed down, you need to mediate between the bounded internal capacity and the potentially unbounded influx.

+### The Drop pattern

+> Dropping requests is preferable to failing uncontrollably.

+### The Throttling pattern

+> Throttle your own output rate according to contracts with other services.